wickit7/topo-drain-plugin/docs/Keyline-Design.md

 6. Toggle editing mode (click the pencil icon) and use the **Add Polygon Feature** tool to digitize your perimeter polygon around your study area (e.g., around the agricultural field on the hillslope)
 7. Save edits when finished

 **Tip**: Consider valley and ridge lines when drawing your polygon.
 You may want to include important branches (valleys or ridges) that extend beyond the exact boundary of the agricultural field, as these features can be relevant for the overall Keyline Design.
 Conversely, you may want to exclude main branches that intersect the perimeter edge but are not relevant for your study area analysis.
+You can also iterate between the Extract Main Valleys and Extract Main Ridges tools to refine the alternation of valley, ridge, and perimeter lines — the perimeter will act as a "final" ridge or valley.

 **Styling recommendation**: Set the polygon to have a black outline (no fill or transparent fill).

 <img src="../resources/EditPerimeter.png" alt="Editing Perimeter Polygon" width="500">

+> **Note**: If you run a tool multiple times and overwrite an existing layer, you may need to refresh the layer visibility in QGIS.
+Right-click on the layer → **Change Data Source** → select the data file again to refresh the layer.

 ---